 Staff who decline to participate should follow the usual national guidelines on self-isolation.
 Everyone should get tested if they show symptoms.

 No. Tests are free of charge and will be provided to participants by the school.

-How do staff and senior phase pupils use the test kits?
+How do staff and secondary pupils use the test kits?

 The Lateral Flow Devices (LFDs) supplied do not require laboratory processing and can provide a quick result in around 30 minutes.
 They involve self-swabbing and following a simple process to achieve a test result.

 Comprehensive guidance on conducting self-testing is contained in the 'Instructions for Use' leaflet which will be provided with the test kit.
 Other guidance documents will be made available to schools.

 Once the test has been conducted, staff and secondary pupils must log the test result - whether positive, negative or void - online at www.gov.uk/report-covid19-result.

 Are the tests safe and accurate?